crossplane-contrib/provider-kubernetes/docs/enhanced-provider-k8s.md

 This triggers the deletion of managed resources, i.e. the `Object` resources, then the deletion of external resources, in this case, the `Subscription` and `Kong` resource.
 This triggers the deletion of the Kong pod since `Kong` resource is deleted.

 However, as the `ClusterServiceVersion` resource still exists, so does the `InstallPlan` resource, the Kong operator pod still remains.
-This is considered as not a clean uninstall since some garbage resources remain in the cluster.
+This is not considered as a clean uninstall since some garbage resources remain in the cluster.
+For more details on why it is designed in such a way, you can refer to [this issue](https://github.com/operator-framework/operator-lifecycle-manager/issues/1168) from OLM community.

 ![](images/unmanaged-resource.png)